 Schwab allows you to assign a nickname to each of your Schwab accounts.
 If you have several Schwab accounts, assigning nicknames to each account can help you more easily distinguish between them.
 Account nicknames will display along with the account numbers.

-After logging in to Schwab Alliance at https://www.schwab.com, hover over the “Service” tab at the top and then click on “Account Groups” in the menu that comes up.
+After logging in to Schwab Alliance at https://www.schwab.com, click on the person icon in the top right corner and select “Account Groups”.

 You will be taken to a page that lists all of the Schwab accounts linked to your login.
 You will be able to pick on this page: